1LioNN/CaRnS/doc/sprint0/PB.md

 ---
-As a **Vendor**, I want to be able to list vehicles for sale so that potential buyers/renters can view the vehicle details
+As a **Vendor**, I want to be able to list vehicles for sale so that potential buyers/renters can view the vehicle details (B)

 *Criteria of Success*
 - Uploaded data from vendor side is viewable from the user side